-Mental health awareness is an important issue for all educators, who are often the first line of support in addressing mental health needs for students.
-Education professionals have recognized the impact that a student's mental health has on learning and achievement, and they realize that there's a great deal that can be done to help students with mental health issues.
+Educators are often the first line of support in addressing mental health needs for students.
+They recognize the impact a student's mental health has on learning and achievement and realize that there's a great deal that can be done to help students in the school setting.

-That is why we are making school mental health a priority in the Mountain Plains region.
-We provide training, technical assistance, and resources to support school- based mental health.
-We have a variety of online resource guides and toolkits, curricula and self-paced trainings to assist school professionals in understanding and implementing core concepts of best practices in school mental health.
-We are also available for technical assistance and in person or distance training on topics and issues most relevant to your school, district or state.
-We focus on rural schools and trauma responsive practices.
+In response, the Mountain Plains Mental Health Technology Transfer Center (MHTTC) has developed training, technical assistance, and resources to support school- based mental health.
+The MHTTC team continues to develop online resource guides and toolkits as well as curricula and self-paced trainings to assist school professionals in understanding and implementing core concepts of best practices in school mental health.
+The Mountain Plains MHTTC team members are also available for technical assistance and in person or distance training on topics and issues most relevant to your school, district, or state.

 - Integrate mental health into teacher preparation so teachers are prepared to support all students.

 - School Mental Health Toolkit

 This is a blueprint for school mental health services and will guide community members, schools, local leaders, and districts through 10 best practices, including strategies for implementing, funding, and sustaining mental health services in schools.
 The toolkit will help you make the case for schools to implement practices such as screenings, suicide prevention, and wellness plans.

 - Building Capacity of School Personnel to Promote Positive Mental Health in Children and Youth